Super Noodles

 Super Noodles is the brand name of a dehydrated instant noodle snack, made by Batchelors in the United Kingdom (previously made by Kellogg's) and sold under the McDonnells brand in Ireland.
 They are prepared by being placed in a pot of boiling water, adding the sachet of flavouring, and stirring.
 Super Noodles can also be cooked and prepared using a microwave oven.

 The brand is currently owned by Premier Foods in the United Kingdom, and Boyne Valley Group in Ireland.
 In February 2017, Premier released Super Noodles pots.
 The line up has "exceeded expectation", selling over 13 million units giving Premier its "strongest growth in five years".

-Flavours

-The Official website does not currently list flavours, however the website StudentBeans includes a list of "the current Super Noodles you can find in the UK" as of December 2022.